 The ZWESVSTC should be configured as a started task under the ZWESVUSR user ID with the administrator user ID of ZWEADMIN.
 If you do not have these IDs already created, the commands to create the user ID and group are supplied in the PDS member ZWESECUR.
-See Configuring the z/OS system for Zowe on page 146.
-To associate the ZWESVSTC started task with the user ID and group, see Configuring the z/OS system for Zowe on page 146.
+See Configuring the z/OS system for Zowe.
+To associate the ZWESVSTC started task with the user ID and group, see Configuring a z/OS system for Zowe.
 This step will be done once per z/OS environment by a system programmer who has sufficient security privileges.